graezykev/dev-container/part-4.md

 ![alfter container built - installed softwares](./images/part-4/tunnel-after-build-2.png)

-Furthermore, although the remote machine actually has no Node.js or Python installed, but you can enjoy those pre-installed softwares in the dev container built into this remote machine.
+Furthermore, although the remote machine actually has no Node.js or Python installed, you can enjoy the pre-installed software in the dev container built into this remote machine.

 ## Work Everywhere